You are here

 - THE DIRECTOR OF INTERDISCIPLINARY STUDIES - Katie Van Wert, CLA Assistant Professor, Department of English, Linguistics, and Writing Studies The Director is the initial contact for students interested in the I.S. major.
 Students should schedule an appointment with the Director to discuss preliminary proposals, program expectations, and guidelines.

-- THE ADVISOR OF INTERDISCIPLINARY STUDIES - Pam Spencer, CLA Advising & Academic Services.
+- THE ADVISOR OF INTERDISCIPLINARY STUDIES - Gabbie Scott, CLA Advising & Academic Services.
 The Advisor functions as an initial contact, a liaison between the students, the I.S. committee, and faculty advisors.
 Advisement and proposal questions may be directed to the Advisor.

 - FACULTY ADVISORS.
 Prospective majors identify—either on their own or with advisement—two or three faculty advisors on their individualized major Course of Study form.
 One of these persons is the principal advisor (see below).
 Other advisor(s) who have counseled the student during their program may be asked to review the student's Senior Project.
 Each faculty advisor must submit a 250 word document in support of the individualized proposal.
 These supporting documents will be submitted with the application.